Manty-K/colored_json/README.md

 # Colored JSON
-Converts JSON data into *customizable* widget.
+Convert JSON string into *customizable* widget.

 ## Getting Started
  `ColoredJson` is a stateless widget that produces a structured view of JSON string provided.
 It can be used like any other flutter widget.